-San Lazaro Hospital – Nagasaki University (SLH-NU) Collaborative Research Office and Laboratory
+San Lazaro Hospital – Nagasaki University (SLH-NU) Research and Training Collaborating Center

 Introduction

-The San Lazaro Hospital – Nagasaki University (SLH-NU) Collaborative Research Office and Laboratory was established in 2015 between San Lazaro Hospital (Manila, Philippines) and the School of Tropical Medicine and Global Health (Nagasaki, Japan).
+The San Lazaro Hospital – Nagasaki University (SLH-NU) Research and Training Collaborating Center and was established in 2015 between San Lazaro Hospital (Manila, Philippines) and the School of Tropical Medicine and Global Health (Nagasaki, Japan).

 We aim to conduct impactful research in infectious and tropical diseases as well as supporting the training and education of clinicians and researchers from the Philippines, Japan, and beyond.